-IV.
+- IV.
 The District shall develop a comprehensive physical education plan with input from teachers, parents, students, and representatives from the medical and sports fields.
 The plan shall be reviewed annually by the Wellness Committee and modified as appropriate.
-The plan shall adhere to the requirements of Florida Statutes.
+The plan shall adhere to the requirements of Florida Statutes. - V. The District shall notify parents annually that counseling concerning the benefits of physical education is available at each school.
+The District shall also inform parents, prior to scheduling a student in grades 6 through 8 for physical education, that the requirement for participation in physical education may be waived under certain circumstances as specified in law.